gkbell46/Behavioral-Training/README.md

 [image1]: ./Model_layers.png "Model Visualization"
  Nvidia model worked great.
-Minor tweeks are
+Minor tweeks are performed.

 1. Added pooling layers
 2. Added droupout layer to avoid overfitting of the model.
 Layers can be seen in run_save_model() function in the utilityFile.py
+3. Image resizing

 ####2.
 Appropriate training data